nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-release-notes/web-ui-release-notes-3-0-38.md

 - Tags will be converted to lowercase to prevent duplication before submission.<br/>

-- Added a tooltip to nuxeo-path-suggestion to display the full path on hover.<br/>[ELEMENTS-1768]
+- Added a tooltip to `nuxeo-path-suggestion` to display the full path on hover.<br/>

 ### Other Noteworthy Changes